Dr. Helen Watts Reveals the Secrets: Unleashing the Power of Positive Experiences for Enhanced Gym Membership Retention

-For many gym members, the aim of joining a gym is to increase health, well-being and positive mood, and gyms should provide a service which helps members achieve these things.
+For many gym members, the aim of joining a gym is to increase health, well-being, and positive mood, and gyms should provide a service that helps members achieve these things.
 But, do they?
-Gyms can, unfortunately, often be a hotbed of stress, discomfort and anxiety, affecting membership retention.
+Gyms can, unfortunately, often be a hotbed of stress, discomfort, and anxiety, affecting membership retention.
 Why?
-Because any physical activity setting presents the threat of public scrutiny and evaluation (Martin Ginis, Lindwall and Prapavessis, 2007).
+Because any physical activity setting presents the threat of public scrutiny and evaluation (Martin Ginis, Lindwall, and Prapavessis, 2007).
 Gyms provide a ‘high interpersonal’ service; reliant on, and at the mercy of, people (staff and other members) to shape the experience of its members.
-Where there are people there is ‘evaluative threat’; the risk of being judged.
+Where there are people there is an ‘evaluative threat’; the risk of being judged.
 In my own research, anxiety was found to be a significant predictor of attrition of fitness club members; the higher the anxiety, the lower the likelihood of member retention (Watts, 2012).
 In particular, two types of anxiety are often experienced by gym members and can lead members to question their gym membership retention; state anxiety and social physique anxiety.

 State anxiety refers to a form of anxiety induced by a particular situation, or state.
 Some gym members are naturally more anxious than others due to their personality (trait anxiety), but state anxiety can be induced in all gym members if the interactions with staff, instructors, other members, or equipment are not managed effectively.
-A gym member could be perfectly relaxed most of the time, but situations in the gym environment which make them feel judged or incompetent can soon change a relaxed, happy, loyal member into a nervous, uncomfortable member questioning their gym retention.
+A gym member could be perfectly relaxed most of the time, but situations in the gym environment that make them feel judged or incompetent can soon change a relaxed, happy, loyal member into a nervous, uncomfortable member questioning their gym retention.
 Which buttons do what?
 Am I sitting right?
 Am I doing it right?
 Am I lifting enough?
-All questions that may create anxiety for members.
+All questions may create anxiety for members.

 All that to say, there are ways of combating state anxiety.
 In group exercise classes, the class instructor can impact the anxiety levels experienced; providing encouragement, social interaction, and positive performance feedback can put participants at ease (Martin and Fox, 2001).
 How sociable and warm are your instructors?
-Providing feedback of the member’s exercise performance relative to a ‘norm group’ (group of similar members) could help reduce the feeling of having done something wrong, or not having done enough (Marquez at al, 2002).
+Providing feedback on the member’s exercise performance relative to a ‘norm group’ (group of similar members) could help reduce the feeling of having done something wrong, or not having done enough (Marquez et al, 2002).
 Consumers are prone to ‘social comparison’, comparing themselves to others as a way of judging themselves, which can help gym members feel ‘normal’ or ‘better’ than others would be comforting and motivating.
-This is known as ‘positive framing’- presenting information in a positive way rather than a negative way, which can encourage consumers to perceive data in a more positive way, and feel more satisfied.
-What kind of feedback do your instructors, or machines, provide and how does this make participants feels?
-Making use of ‘green exercise’; connecting exercise with outdoor environments has also been found to lower state anxiety (Mackay and Neill, 2010) and represents a modern consumer trend to want to simple, connected, authentic, ‘mindful’ experiences.
+This is known as ‘positive framing’- presenting information in a positive way rather than a negative way, which can encourage consumers to perceive data in a more positive way and feel more satisfied.
+What kind of feedback do your instructors, or machines, provide and how does this make participants feel?
+Making use of ‘green exercise’; connecting exercise with outdoor environments has also been found to lower state anxiety (Mackay and Neill, 2010) and represents a modern consumer trend to want simple, connected, authentic, ‘mindful’ experiences.
 Consumer mindfulness is becoming increasingly associated with satisfaction and customer retention.
 Are you ‘keeping things real’ with your members?

 Social physique anxiety (SPA) is, as the name suggests, anxiety related to the physique (Hart, Leary & Rejeski, 1989).
-SPA occurs when there is a fear that others perceive you physique in a negative way, and can result in low physical activity (Lantz et al, 1997), as well as excessive physical activity (Frederick & Morrison, 1996).
-Common features of fitness environments (i.e., mirrors and the presence of other exercisers) can increase the perceived risk of evaluative threat and psychological distress during exercise for those who suffer with SPA (Focht & Hausenblas 2004).
-Mirrors present a reminder of our actual self (where we are now), not our ideal self (where we want to be) …which we prefer to visualise!
+SPA occurs when there is a fear that others perceive your physique in a negative way, and can result in low physical activity (Lantz et al, 1997), as well as excessive physical activity (Frederick & Morrison, 1996).
+Common features of fitness environments (i.e., mirrors and the presence of other exercisers) can increase the perceived risk of evaluative threat and psychological distress during exercise for those who suffer from SPA (Focht & Hausenblas 2004).
+Mirrors present a reminder of our actual self (where we are now), not our ideal self (where we want to be) …which we prefer to visualize!

 Members who suffer from SPA are less likely to be ‘intrinsically motivated’; less likely to be motivated to go to the gym because they ‘want to’, and instead being motivated by feelings of ‘need to’ or ‘should do’ (Brunet and Sabiston, 2009).
-Similarly, those suffering with SPA are often prone to worrying about not exercising properly rather than focusing on doing as well as they can (Hagger, Hein & Chatzisarantis 2011).
+Similarly, those suffering from SPA are often prone to worrying about not exercising properly rather than focusing on doing as well as they can (Hagger, Hein & Chatzisarantis 2011).
 SPA can create profoundly negative experiences for members in a group exercise setting who are more likely to stand far away from the instructor and choose to wear concealing clothing (Brewer, Diehl, Cornelius, Joshua, & Van Raaltel, 2004).

-So how do we help members who suffer with SPA?
+So how do we help members who suffer from SPA?
 How can we become more ‘body-positive’?
-Some research indicated that SPA can be decreased by including a group cohesion element at the end of the class e.g. a 15 minute discussion on healthy lifestyle and physical activity has been associated with reducing social physique anxiety (Lindwall & Lindgren, 2005).
+Some research indicated that SPA can be decreased by including a group cohesion element at the end of the class e.g. a 15-minute discussion on healthy lifestyle and physical activity has been associated with reducing social physique anxiety (Lindwall & Lindgren, 2005).
 Do your members just exercise and leave?
 Or is there time built in for conversation and reflection?
 It is argued that SPA is often higher just at the thought of exercising in a group setting, but it can be reduced after a class has been completed (Lamarche & Gammage, 2010).
 Perhaps promoting friendly, happy, welcoming footage of a class might help alleviate anxiety and encourage members to come along and join in?

 The word ‘provide’ has been used a lot in this article, but in order to acquire and retain gym members, we need to remember that membership is not something that is ‘provided’, it is experienced.
-This experience, the subtleties of how it feels to be around unfamiliar people, equipment, rules and instructions can impact member retention.
+This experience, the subtleties of how it feels to be around unfamiliar people, equipment, rules, and instructions can impact member retention.
 What are your members experiencing?

 If you want to see how improving gym retention can supercharge your revenue book a Keepme demo today – it will be worth your while.